Markf1994/segretaria-digitale-backend/README.md

 If deploying with Docker, the provided `Dockerfile` installs `wkhtmltopdf` prior to installing packages.

+A `render.yaml` file is also provided for deployments on **Render**.
+The web service uses Docker and runs on port `10000`, which Render expects the application to bind to.

 ### Troubleshooting CORS

 Set the `CORS_ORIGINS` environment variable to a comma-separated list of allowed